-Why is Philippines the choice for Outsourcing destination?
+Why is the Philippines the choice for outsourcing destination?

 The Philippines continues to be an attractive outsourcing destination, and because of this, the demand for office space and highly competent Filipinos remain high.
 Most of all, the Philippines is continuously seeing growing employment.
 Some companies are even opting the Philippines over India.
 The continued attractiveness of the Philippines as an outsourcing destination marked the standards of potential foreign outsourcing businesses.

 These are the following reasons why The Philippines is successful in Business Process Outsourcing;